karthick0403/M1_Marksheet_Utility/1_Requirements/README.md

       # To solve this problem ,going to build a marksheet generation system

 # SWAT ANALYSIS:

+ ## strength
+     It is very usefull for staff to generate marks and grade.
+     It is usefull for all colleges and schools
+     It gives subject wise mark and grades to identify It also generate percentage also pass or fail in table formation
+ ## Weakness
+     It gives lot of server error while generating all student marksheet.
+ ## oppurtunity
+     User can generate all subject marks,grades and percentage in a single sheet with neat tabulation.
   ## Existing System:

 Looking at the existing mark sheet management system, it is found that many educational institutions, mainly engineering colleges, have incorporated “Grading System” in their educational stream.
 But, the problem here is that they are still using manual methods for calculating grades and entering in them in the marksheet.
 This is a very time consuming and uneconomical process.